deepaksood619/deepaksood619.github.io/docs/networking/others/file-formats.md

 ## h5 File / h5py

-Hierarchical Data Format(**HDF**) is a set of file formats (**HDF4**,**HDF5) designed to store and organize large amounts of data.
+Hierarchical Data Format (**HDF**) is a set of file formats (HDF4, HDF5) designed to store and organize large amounts of data.
 Originally developed at the [National Center for Supercomputing Applications](https://en.wikipedia.org/wiki/National_Center_for_Supercomputing_Applications), it is supported by The HDF Group, a non-profit corporation whose mission is to ensure continued development of HDF5 technologies and the continued accessibility of data stored in HDF

 Filename extensions - .hdf,.h4,.hdf4,.he2,.h5,.hdf5,.he5

-HETEROGENEOUS DATA
+#### HETEROGENEOUS DATA

-HDF®supports n-dimensional datasets and each element in the dataset may itself be a complex object.
+HDF supports n-dimensional datasets and each element in the dataset may itself be a complex object.

-EASY SHARING
+#### EASY SHARING

-HDF®is portable, with no vendor lock-in, and is a self-describing file format, meaning everything all data and metadata can be passed along in one file.
+HDF is portable, with no vendor lock-in, and is a self-describing file format, meaning everything all data and metadata can be passed along in one file.

-CROSS PLATFORM
+#### CROSS PLATFORM

-HDF®is a software library that runs on a range of computational platforms, from laptops to massively parallel systems, and implements a high-level API with C, C++, Fortran 90, and Java interfaces.
+HDF is a software library that runs on a range of computational platforms, from laptops to massively parallel systems, and implements a high-level API with C, C++, Fortran 90, and Java interfaces.
 HDF has a large ecosystem with 700+ Github projects.

-FAST I/O
+#### FAST I/O

-HDF®is high-performance I/O with a rich set of integrated performance features that allow for access time and storage space optimizations.
+HDF is high-performance I/O with a rich set of integrated performance features that allow for access time and storage space optimizations.

-BIG DATA
+#### BIG DATA

 There is no limit on the number or size of data objects in the collection, giving great flexibility for big data.

-KEEP METADATA WITH DATA
+#### KEEP METADATA WITH DATA

-HDF5®allows you to keep the metadata with the data, streamlining data lifecycles and pipelines.
+HDF5 allows you to keep the metadata with the data, streamlining data lifecycles and pipelines.

 <https://en.wikipedia.org/wiki/Hierarchical_Data_Format>

 <https://github.com/h5py/h5py>